inspiremd/Model-generation/README.md

 Note
 Antechamber is taking a long time (~10 minutes) to run on my computer here, as is OpenMM.
-But I think it's just an issue on my side.
+I found it took long on tetrazole rings.
+Dave had issues with phosphates.

+## Todo
+  - Make docking.py and mmgbsa.py time the simulation and output to a log file (also output any errors?)
+  - In mmgbsa.py -- 'Non-optimal GB parameters detected for GB model %s' % gbmodel...
+Was this dealt with by using mbondi3 in tleap?

+  - Make docking.py accept a receptor.oeb file ~ should be working